 How do I download Twitter Spaces?

-Twitter Spaces on Android
+Twitter Spaces on Android and iOS

 Any user of the iOS/Android Twitter app can join a Twitter Space through either an invite link which can be DM’d or tweeted.
 Twitter has also modified the Fleets bar at the top of the Home timeline to highlight Spaces that you can join that are already in progress.
 Twitter will also send out a notification about your space.

 A Twitter Space can have up to ten speakers at once.
 Speakers are highlighted at the top of the Space and everyone can see who is speaking by a small waveform icon next to the speaker’s name.
 When others request speaker status from the host in a Space with the maximum number of Speakers, the host may demote current speakers to listener status to free up speaker slots if they so choose.